google/go-tpm-tools/README.md

 #### Add OpenSSL to the include and library path in the code
-This solution modifies your local copy of the go-tpm-tools simulator source and removes the need to provide the paths on the commandline.
+This solution modifies your local copy of the go-tpm-tools simulator source and removes the need to provide the paths on the command line.

 Remember to remove the lines from `simulator/internal/internal.go` before committing changes.